Is New York Housing about to Crash and Burn? There's…

 One district in Toronto saw its prices rise $1 million since Sept!
 See TREB charts below.

 But what drives the Toronto housing market?
-Will it succumb to the same fate as Vancouver?
+Will it succumb to the same fate as Vancouver or worse?
 If you’re a buyer, you’re wondering which neighbourhoods and towns to focus on and whether this market will tank.
 If you’re a seller, you’re wondering if you’re going to miss the biggest payday of your life by not selling.
 If you’re close to retirement, you may want to carefully review your choice not to sell.
 2017 is a grand time for you to sell and move onto a better life.

 The 16 Key Factors Driving The 2017 Toronto Housing Market: